-This operation is used to change the index gear values of a design, effectively rotating the design about an axis that runs from the crown to the culet (Z).
-When Rotate by index is selected, the Mast Controls change to show a single slider and edit box to control the rotation.
-Index values in the Instructions View, geometry in the Design View, and raytrace results in the Render View all update in real time as changes are made.
-Pressing the Apply button above the slider confirms the changes and pressing Cancel aborts the operation.
+When rotating, Index values in the Instructions View, geometry in the Design View, and raytrace results in the Render View all update in real time as changes are made.
+Pressing the Apply button above the slider(s) confirms the changes and pressing Cancel aborts the operation.